Levonorgestrel (Generic Levonelle)

 -

-Levonorgestrel works in 2 main ways:
+Levonorgestrel works by preventing pregnancy in 3 ways:

 - preventing ovulation – stopping your ovaries from releasing an egg